Egypt

 Local Report

-The Local Report aims to provide detailed information related to the controlled transactions of a local taxpayer and should include supplementary information to be included in the Master File.
+The Local Report aims to provide detailed information related to the controlled transactions of a local taxpayer and should include supplementary information in the Master File.

 Master File